Defensive end Shilique Calhoun’s name appears on the preseason watch list for the second-straight year.

-Warner has been a quarterbacks coach and/or offensive coordinator or passing game coordinator for 25 of his 30 seasons as a college assistant.
-Warner served as the offensive coordinator for two seasons (1999-2000) at Connecticut, and was the passing game coordinator at Wyoming (1998) and Houston (2001-02).
+Warner has been a quarterbacks coach and/or offensive coordinator or passing game coordinator for 26 of his 31 seasons as a college assistant.
+Warner spent two seasons (1999-2000) as the offensive coordinator at Connecticut, and was the passing game coordinator at Wyoming (1998) and Houston (2001-02).